tonethar/IGME-330-Spring-2020/exams/midterm-variables-scope-functions-review.md

 - For questions #1 - #9, what will be logged out?
 - If there is an error, write "ERROR" next to the line of code that produces it
 - After you have answered all of the questions, test yourself in the debugger to see if you were right
-- Assume that all following code is running in *strict mode*
+- Assume that all of following code is running in [*strict mode*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

 1.